 Held: Appeal Dismissed.

-Decision: In very short reasons the Federal Court of Appeal held that there was no reviewable error on the part of the trial Judge.
+Decision: There was no reviewable error on the part of the trial Judge.

 Offences - Dangerous Operation of a Vessel Causing Death